nytro04/csvToGraph02/README.md

 ### Requirements

-* [Go](https://golang.org).
+* Go https://golang.org.
 This project uses `Go version go1.10.1`.
 You can grab and install the latest version from https://golang.org/doc/install

-* [Chart] (http://www.chartjs.org).
+* Chart http://www.chartjs.org.
 The project uses a `Chart.js CDN`.
 See http://www.chartjs.org/docs/latest/ for other options of installing `Chart.js`

 ### Installing